 Paints and other finishes release toxic fumes into the air of your home for years after it has been applied.
-And if it is still affecting you, imagine what it’s doing to the health of your bird.
+And if it can affect you, imagine what it can do the health of your babies, birds, cats, and dogs.

-The problem with finding a paint with zero VOCs is that there are some paints that contain VOCs below the level the federal government sets.
-According to Consumer Reports, “Federal VOC limits are now set at 250 grams per liter (g/l) for flat paints and 380 g/l for others.”
-So there is a limit on the amount of VOCs to be considered a "zero VOC paint," but that doesn't necessarily mean it has zero VOCs.
+According to Consumer Reports, “Federal VOC limits are now set at 250 grams per liter for flat paints and 380 g/l for others.”
+So there is a limit on the amount of VOCs to be considered a "zero VOC paint" in the eyes of the government, but to the consumer, that does not necessarily mean that it has zero VOCs.